 - Find a hooded coat with drawstrings that wrap around your face.

-- A good coat doesn’t have to be expensive, but it should keep you warm.
+- A good coat doesn’t have to be expensive, but it should keep you warm and dry.

 - If you can’t afford a new coat, find a used one at a second-hand store.

-- Keep your coat in an easy to grab location in case you need to evacuate.
+- Keep your coat in an easy to grab location in your home in case you need to evacuate.

 - Boots will depend on where you live as well.
 Find a pair that will keep your feet warm and that have a non-slip tread.